 Psoriasis Medication and Prescribed Treatment

 Doctors have found that “rotational therapy” – therapy that involves changing treatment every 6-24 months – is most effective in healing psoriasis symptoms.
 When your doctor prescribes treatment, it will likely involve a combination of topicals, phototherapy and systemic treatment.
 Topical treatments are usually done first; most doctors prefer to start with the mildest treatment and go stronger if necessary.
 Salicylic acid, Anthralin and Tazorac/Tazarotene are commonly used, as are topical steroids.
+Keep this in mind when you talk with your doctor.

 Phototherapy involves exposing the skin to UV (ultra-violet) light waves under medical supervision.
 UVB phototherapy works well if you respond to natural sunlight, PUVA combines a light-sensitizing medication (psoralen) with UVA rays, and laser therapy targets specific plaque lesions.
 With a doctor’s prescription, it is also possible for patients to use a home unit for phototherapy.